 The drivetrain and brakes come from Shimano, in the shape of its XTR groupset, paired with a RaceFace Next SL chainset with a 34t ring.

 Finishing kit mainly comes courtesy of Merida, though you get a Fox Transfer dropper post too.
-The Small bikes get a 125mm dropper, it’s 150mm on the Medium and Large, while XL gets a 175mm post.
+Size small bikes get a 125mm dropper, it’s 150mm on the medium and large, while XL gets a 175mm post.

-Bike set-up was easy, with neither suspension unit causing any issues.
-I ran the rear shock a touch over 20 per cent and the fork to my relatively firm tastes.
+Bike setup was easy, with neither suspension unit causing any issues.
+I ran the rear shock with a touch over 20 per cent sag and the fork to my relatively firm tastes.